Cam Newton (ice hockey)

 Cameron Charles Newton (born February 25, 1950) is a Canadian former professional ice hockey goaltender.
+He played 16 games in the National Hockey League with the Pittsburgh Penguins from 1971 to 1973, and 102 games in the World Hockey Association with the Chicago Cougars, Denver Spurs, Ottawa Civics, and Cleveland Crusaders from 1973 to 1976.

 Early life

 Newton was born in Peterborough, Ontario.
-He played in the Ontario Hockey Association junior league with the Toronto Marlboros, helping them win the Memorial Cup.
+He played in the Ontario Hockey Association junior league with the Toronto Marlboros.

 Career

 Newton was drafted by the Pittsburgh Penguins in 1970 and played 16 games for the club over two seasons.
 Newton also played 102 games during his three years in the World Hockey Association for the Chicago Cougars, Denver Spurs, Ottawa Civics and Cleveland Crusaders.